 If you’re looking for a winter sport that doesn’t involve going out in the wind and snow, think about curling.
-With its roots in 16th century Scotland, the sport has experienced a new popularity since it was added as an Olympic competition in 1998 and is currently one of the fastest-growing winter sports, says Paula Bloom, president of the Broadmoor Curling Club in Colorado Springs.
+With its roots in 16th century Scotland, the sport has experienced new popularity since it was added as an Olympic competition in 1998 and is currently one of the fastest-growing winter sports, says Paula Bloom, president of the Broadmoor Curling Club in Colorado Springs.

 What is curling?

 Well, Wikipedia defines it (accurately, she said) as: “a sport in which players slide polished granite stone on a sheet of ice toward a target area which is segmented into four concentric circles (think of a bull’s-eye).
 It is related to games like bowling and shuffleboard.
 Two teams, each with four players, take turns sliding heavy (42-pound) stones, also called rocks, across the ice curling sheet toward the target marked on the ice.

 “Each team has eight stones, with each player throwing two.
 The purpose is to accumulate the highest score for a game; points are scored for the stones resting closest to the center.”

-Bloom has been playing for 11 years – since she was 42.
+Bloom has been playing for over a decade – since she was 42.
 Retired from the U.S. Navy, she was invited to come try it by her boss at NORAD.
 One session and she was hooked.

 The 2½-hour Learn to Curl session she took – one the club offers regularly to interested potential players – includes learning how to “throw” (really slide) the stone, how to “sweep” to give it direction and how to score.
 The first session also includes a chance to play a game or two.
 A Learn to Curl session costs $35.
 If you come to regular sessions, they usually meet at 5:30 p.m.
 Sundays at the Broadmoor World Arena’s Olympic ice sheet.